Icelandic heraldry: National coat of arms

 The gyrfalcon did not endure long as Iceland's coat of arms, however, and on February 12, 1919 a new coat of arms was adopted, described by royal decree: "The Icelandic coat of arms shall be a crowned shield charged with the flag of Iceland.
 The bearers of the shield are the country’s four familiar guardian spirits: a dragon, a vulture, a bull and a giant."
-These four "guardian spirits" (Landvættir) had been described by Snorri Sturluson in his 13th-century saga Heimskringla.
+These four landvættir ("guardian spirits") had been described by Snorri Sturluson in his 13th-century saga Heimskringla.
 When Iceland reestablished its independence and reinstated the republic in 1944, recommendations for changes to the coat of arms were discussed; the crown had to be removed, as Iceland was no longer under a monarchy, and other possible changes, including reinstating the gyrfalcon, were discussed.
 In the end, major modifications were unanimously rejected and the crown was removed, the four supporters redrawn, and the compartment redrawn as a slab of columnar basalt.
 The newly redrawn version was officially adopted in 1944 by decree of Iceland's newly elected president, Sveinn Björnsson.